gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ~~~~~~~~~~~
 {: #dtls-sctp-layering title="DTLS/SCTP layering in regards to SCTP and upper layer protocol"}

-DTLS/SCTP performs protection operations on ULP data as it is provided to
+DTLS/SCTP performs protection operations on ULP data as it is provided
-DTLS/SCTP, as whole or a part of a SCTP user messages to be transported to the
+to DTLS/SCTP, as whole or a part of a SCTP user messages to be
-peer.
-DTLS/SCTP uses the regular SCTP mechanisms for stream and user message
+transported to the peer.
+DTLS/SCTP uses the regular SCTP multiplexing
+mechanisms for data using streams and individual user messages.
+The
-multiplexing for the data.
-The protection operation for a ULP user message
+protection operation for a ULP user message larger than the maximum
-larger than the maximum DTLS record size is performed by first spliting the user
+DTLS record size is performed by first spliting the user message into
-message into suitable fragments that fits into individual DTLS records.
+suitable fragments that fits into individual DTLS records.
 Each
 fragment is encrypted and provided with authentication tag by DTLS.

 ~~~~~~~~~~~